-The transformation from one satellite reference frame to another is accomplished by three consecutive rotations over the angles pitch η , roll ξ and yaw ζ according to the Euler convention defined in section 7.7.
+The transformation from one satellite reference frame to another is accomplished by three consecutive rotations over the angles pitch η , roll ξ and yaw ζ .

 The time derivative of those angles are the pitch, roll and yaw rates.

 Both those angles and their rates are a function of the selected attitude control mode (see attitude control section particular to each satellite).